1.4 Youth policy decision-making

-The DCEDIY brings together several key areas of policy and provision for children, young people and families.
-The Department of Children, Equality, Disability, Integration and Youth' mission is to lead the effort to improve the outcomes for children and young people in Ireland.
+The DCEDIY brings together several key areas of policy and provision for children, young people, and families.
+Its mission is to lead the effort to improve the outcomes for children and young people in Ireland.

 Included within the Department's remit are the following organisations: